Understanding your future expected returns is an important part of your investment plan.

 Input your expected return calculation as your rate of growth when you plot your own scenarios [20].

-Drop the number into any good investment calculator [18] or in the interest rate field of our compound interest calculator [19].
+Drop the number into an investment calculator [21] or into the interest rate field of our compound interest calculator [22].

-As we saw, the expected return rate we came up with in the portfolio above is pretty disappointing.
+As we saw earlier, the expected return rate we came up with for the portfolio above was a pretty disappointing 2.41%.

-Historically we’d expect a 60/40 portfolio [20] to deliver a 4% average rate of return.
+Historically we’d expect a 60/40 portfolio [23] to deliver more like a 4% average rate of return.

-But after a long bull market for equities and bonds – even given the recent declines – market pundits seem to feel there’s less juice left in the lemon.
+After a long bull market for equities, market pundits seem to feel there’s less juice left in the lemon.
 They’ve therefore curbed their expectations.

-That’s because we can assume long-term averages are more likely to reassert themselves over 30 or 40 year stretches.
+That’s because we can assume long-term averages are more likely to reassert themselves over stretches of 30 or 40 years.

-The average annualised rate of return for global equities is around 5% since 1900.
-That’s a real return.
-Hence there’s no need to deduct inflation this time.
+The average annualised rate of return for developed world equities [24] is around 6-7% over the past century.
+(That’s a real return.
+Hence there’s no need to deduct inflation this time.)

 Excessively great expectations

 Nobody’s financial plan should be founded on luck.
-Luck tends to run out.
+Because luck tends to run out.

-Opt for a conservative strategy instead.
+So opt for a conservative strategy instead.
 You’ll be better able to adapt if expectations fall short.
-And you can always ease off later if you’re way ahead.
+You can always ease off later if you’re way ahead.

 Remember your expected return number will be wrong to some degree, but it’s still better than reading tea leaves or believing all your dreams will come true.